All Episodes

 He is a featured speaker at the preparedness shows, has written articles, has appeared in the American Survival Guide, Preparedness Journal, does numerous national radio talk interviews like this one, consulting in the area of shelter and system design.

-It makes available preparedness supplies and equipment, including long-term storage, food, diesel generators, deep cycle batteries, food, grain mills, radios, water filters, and so forth.
+It makes available preparedness, supplies, and equipment, including long-term storage, food, diesel generators, deep cycle batteries, food, grain mills, radios, water filters, and so forth.

-Here is Phillip Hogue.
+Here is Philip Hog.

-Phillip, welcome to the program.
+Philip, welcome to the program.

 Well, it's always a pleasure to be on your show, Art.